jere-mie/nft-image-generator/README.md

   - Look under `examples/layers` to see what the folder should look like.
 - Run `python3 main.py` to run the program, and answer the prompts to generate your images!

-## Optional - Create PDF of all Images
+## Optional - Create PDF of all images

 - `pip3 install img2pdf`
 - `python3 pdf-out.py`
 - Check out `out/generated_images.pdf`!

+## Optional - Rename your generated images numerically

+- This feature allows all files to be renamed to 1.png, 2.png, ..., etc.
+- Simply run `python3 number-out-images.py`